aidamian/reinforce_ppo/README.md

 ### Test #2

-`reinforce_test2.py` uses either vanilla *REINFORCE* or *PPO PG* to solve pong.
+`reinforce_test2.py` uses either vanilla *REINFORCE* or *PPO PG* to solve `'PongDeterministic-v4'` env.
 Below are the comparision results for both methods:

 #### PPO